-OPTION: Repeal Special Allocation Rule for Regulated Investment Company Fees
+Repeal Special Allocation Rule for Regulated Investment Company Fees

-This option would repeal the special rule allocating income for tax purposes of New York City-based regulated investment companies (RICs), most of which are mutual funds.
-Currently, mutual fund managers' receipts from management, administration, and distribution services are allocated for tax purposes to New York City based on the percentage of the funds' shares owned by city residents.
+Regulated investment companies (RICs), most of which are mutual funds, are required to pay taxes on their receipts from the management, administration, and distribution services they render.
+Currently, the fraction of RICs' receipts allocated for tax purposes to New York City is based on the share of the funds' shareholders domiciled in the city.
 Under city law, other types of businesses-including others in the financial industry-allocate business receipts to the location where services are performed.
-In the absence of the special allocation rule, RICs would be required to source much more of their operational revenue to New York City.
+Repealing this special rule allocating RIC income for tax purposes, would require New York City based RICs to source much more of their operational revenue to the city.